calvinswomley/Homework12-EmployeeTracker/README.md

 ## Installation
     1. Download db and server files.
-    2. Install the following npm packages at the root of the server file: express, mysql2 and inquirer.
+    2. Install the following npm packages at the root of the server file: express, mysql2, console.table and inquirer.
     3. Execute schema.sql db file to create sql database and tables.

 ## Instructions
     1. Complete installation.
     2. Navigate to server.js root folder.
     3. Initiate application by typing 'node server.js' and type 'enter' key into termimal.
-    4. Use 'Up' and 'Down' arrow keys and 'enter' key to selct option
+    4. Use 'Up' and 'Down' arrow keys and 'enter' key to selct option.
+Tyoe in information when prompted.

 ## Liscense
     MIT